 Statistics cannot capture individuals’ and communities’ complex, lived experiences of disease, injury, resilience, and well-being.
-Through a day of instruction and interaction, this symposium will expose participants to diverse narratives of wellness and examine how such deeper perspectives can enrich research and practice at the intersection of Sex, Gender, and Health.
+Through a day of instruction and interaction, this symposium exposed participants to diverse narratives of wellness and examined how such deeper perspectives can enrich research and practice at the intersection of Sex, Gender, and Health.

 Women in Medicine: A Panel Discussion

 (click here for a printable pdf of the flyer)

 Sex, Gender, Health:

 Harriman Hall 105, UB South Campus

 Sex, Gender, Health: Interdisciplinary Perspectives

 Sex and Gender Medicine is distinct from women’s health (ovaries, uterus, etc) and men’s health (prostate, erectile dysfunction, etc).
 Understanding the intersections between sex, gender and wellbeing will improve health outcomes for all.
 Men (and male animals) have been the basis of much biomedical research, but males are not normative for the whole species, and females are not a deviation from the norm.
 Both sex and gender differences have been found in: